- We advise you to reconsider your need to travel to Egypt due to ongoing political tension and the threat of terrorist attack.

 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

 The standard of medical facilities in Cairo is adequate for routine conditions, but outside of the capital facilities can be very basic.
 Treatment may be expensive and payment in advance may be required.
 In the event of a serious illness or accident, medical evacuation to a destination with appropriate facilities would be necessary.
 Medical evacuation costs would be considerable.

 Water-borne, food-borne, insect-borne and other infectious diseases (including hepatitis, filariasis and rabies) are prevalent with more serious outbreaks occurring from time to time.
 There is a very limited risk of malaria in El Faiyum governorate from June through to October.
-We encourage you to take precautions against being bitten by insects such as using insect repellent, wear long, loose-fitting, light coloured clothing and ensure your accommodation is mosquito proof.
+We encourage you to take precautions against being bitten by insects such as using insect repellent, wearing long, loose-fitting, light coloured clothing and ensuring your accommodation is mosquito proof.